Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Results

 Concentric shocks near the virial radius are another striking feature of these maps.
 They can be seen clearly in the number density map, but are less distinct in the specific entropy slice.
 The latter reflects the nearly constant entropy in the hot phase of the CGM in these haloes.
 Any outflows thus have low Mach number and do not significantly heat the gas, which is manifested in relatively small differences in pre- and post-shock specific entropy.
 Note also that \citet{Muratov2015} and \citet{AnglesAlcazar2017} found that stellar feedback driven outflows in haloes of this mass have smaller mass loading factors or cease entirely by $z\approx 0$ (see also Stern et al. in prep).
 Both the weakness of these shocks and the small amount of mass (and thus energy) carried by outflows at these redshifts likely result in a total heating rate lower than the net radiative cooling losses of the CGM gas, which would mean these halos are not in global thermal equilibrium.

 Additional notable features apparent in the density and entropy maps in Figure~\ref{fig:maps} are the whirl-like fluctuations that are indicative of random motions in the simulated CGM \citep[see e.g.,][for the connection between density fluctuations and turbulence in the ICM of galaxy clusters]{Zhuravleva2014}.
-We have checked that these motions contribute a sub-dominant, but non-negligible ($\sim10-30\%$) contribution to the pressure budget and lead to significant departures from hydrostatic equilibrium.
-Such departures are another defining characteristic of galaxy-scale gaseous haloes \citep[see also][]{Oppenheimer2018}, which deviate from the HSE more strongly than the ICM in galaxy cluster haloes \citep[e.g.][]{Zhuravleva2016}.
+We have checked that these motions contribute a typically sub-dominant, but non-negligible contribution to the pressure budget and lead to significant departures from hydrostatic equilibrium ($\sim20-50\%$, as a fraction of the pressure gradient needed to maintain hydrostatic equilibrium).
+Such departures are another defining characteristic of galaxy-scale gaseous haloes \citep[see also][]{Oppenheimer2018}, which deviate from the HSE more strongly than the ICM in galaxy cluster haloes \citep[e.g.][]{Lau2013, Nagai2013, Zhuravleva2016}.
+These deviations appear to be larger than those measured in the CGM simulations analyzed in \citet{Lochhaas2019}, possibly due to the idealized nature of their set-up, which does not account for cosmological accretion and substructure.
 Nonetheless, we do find that one-dimensional analytic models assuming HSE can provide an approximate description of these haloes (see discussion in the next section).

 Further insight into the general properties of these haloes can be gained from the distribution of thermodynamic quantities and their median profiles as a function of galactocentric radius shown in Figure~\ref{fig:radpro}.
 Quantities in every panel exhibit large scatter at all radii, indicating the inhomogeneous nature of the CGM in these simulations.
 We use the median value to define one-dimensional profiles for individual simulated galaxies (shown as colored lines) at each radius, calculated \textit{excluding} substructures and low entropy gas.
 The median profiles are roughly self-similar but do exhibit some object-to-object variation, which arise due to differences in evolutionary histories of these galaxies (see Figure~\ref{fig:radpro_each} in Appendix \ref{sec:indpro} for the distributions in individual haloes).